 About Us

-Navier USN is a group of motivated engineering students developing autonomous vehicles for national and international competitions.
+Navier USN is a group of motivated students developing autonomous vehicles for national and international competitions.
 Backed by a supporting organisation, our students are encouraged to explore new possibilities and develop new ideas.
 This makes Navier a group for acquiring technical knowledge as well as team-building skills.

 As a team, we believe that learning is a continuous process that involves trial and error.
 Throughout our journey, we embrace unexpected challenges and learn from past failures, leading us to generate new ideas, and practical solutions.
 We use scientific models and theories to solve real-world engineering problems.
 Hence our name is inspired by the Navier Stokes equations, which characterizes the complex motion of liquids.